Completion is key.

 Graduation rates are picking up pace

 For both two- and four-year institutions, the percentage of students graduating on time has increased since the 2015 cohort.
-At two-year institutions, the three-year graduation rate increased by 5 percentage points from the 2015 cohort to the 2020 cohort.
-Four-year institutions saw similar growth – the four-year graduation rate also increased by 5 percentage points from the 2015 cohort to the 2019 cohort.
+At two-year institutions, the three-year graduation rate was 7 percentage points higher for the 2021 cohort compared to the 2015 cohort.
+Four-year institutions saw similar growth – the four-year graduation rate increased by 5 percentage points from the 2015 cohort to the 2020 cohort.
 This evidence suggests that Texas postsecondary students are increasingly likely to complete degrees on time.